Republic of Albania

 • Increasing the quality of vocational training offers for tourism/hospitality and IT

-• Increasing access to vocational training for disadvantaged groups, especially girls from rural areas, and strengthening girls' access to atypical training
+• Increasing access to vocational training for disadvantaged groups of people, especially girls from rural areas, and strengthening girls' access to atypical training

 Indirect target group: Approximately 7,700 young people during the project period